sulli365/crypto_crawling/memory-bank/activeContext.md

    - Decision: Adopt a src-layout Python package structure
    - Rationale: Follows modern Python packaging best practices and improves maintainability
    - Implementation: Organized code into logical modules (api, crawling, utils, ui, scripts)
+   - Added proper entry points for command-line scripts

+6. **Configuration Management**:
+   - Decision: Move configuration files to a dedicated config/ directory
+   - Rationale: Separates configuration from code for better maintainability
+   - Implementation: Updated path handling in code to reference the new locations

+7. **Main Entry Point**:
+   - Decision: Create a unified main.py script with command-line interface
+   - Rationale: Provides a single entry point for all functionality
+   - Implementation: Used argparse to create a comprehensive CLI with subcommands

 ## Current Challenges